-We devoted considerable attention to formulating suitable prompts or questions to ensure accurate and relevant responses from the chatbot models during our experiment.
-The objective was to design prompts that effectively captured the essence of the cybersecurity-related information present in the tweets.
-By formulating questions such as: \textit{Is the sentence `vuln oracle java se cve-2016-5582 remote security vulnerability' related to cybersecurity?
-Just answer yes or no.} We aimed to elicit yes or no responses from chatbots.
-Our technique involves generating prompts, querying the chatbot models, analyzing the output, and iterating this process multiple times until we achieve the desired prompt formulation.
+We devoted considerable attention to formulating suitable prompts to maximize accurate and relevant responses from the chatbots during our experiments.
+The objective was to design prompts that effectively allow models to capture the essence of the CTI task in the information present in tweets.

+Following the best practices for prompt engineering [58], we progressively refined our prompts using two approaches.
+For NER, we considered first a prompt guideline template approach but with poor results (prompt template is shown in \ref{AppendixA}).
+We used a zero-shot methodology for binary classification, considering that LLMs are excellent zero-shot reasoners \cite{kojima2022large}.
+Since this approach produced very good results, for the NER tests, we transformed the prompt guideline into a sequence of zero-shot questions, one for each entity we aim to extract.

+To leverage the zero-shot capability of LLMs, we explored the assumption that chatbots perfectly represent the cybersecurity concept.
+Following this assumption, we designed prompts by starting the question with information on the cybersecurity issue and finishing it with precise instructions on the expected outcome.

+The process of selecting the final prompt was iterative and relied on a few trial and error cycles, using the principles described before.
+Using a sample of dataset entries, we progressively queried the chatbots and evaluated the answers until consistent answers were achieved concerning the instructions given.
+This refinement cycle resulted in the determination of the final prompt.

+By formulating questions such as \textit{Is the sentence `vuln oracle java se cve-2016-5582 remote security vulnerability' related to cybersecurity?
+Just answer yes or no.}, we aimed to elicit yes or no responses from the chatbots.
 Using spaces and adequately employing the apostrophe (') played a significant role in clarifying the prompt.

-We iteratively evaluated the chatbot models' responses based on different prompts, seeking those that yielded the most precise responses, particularly those with yes and no. This allowed us to assess the chatbot models' capability to detect cybersecurity concepts and their ability to generate meaningful and contextually appropriate responses.
-Once we have formulated the desired prompt, we automate the process of sending the entire set of questions to the chatbots.
+This methodology allowed us to assess the chatbot's capabilities to detect cybersecurity concepts and their ability to generate meaningful and contextually appropriate responses.
+Having formulated the desired prompt, we automated the process of sending the entire set of questions to chatbots.

-\subsection{Text Length Control}
+\subsection{Text length control}

 Chatbots can produce text of varying lengths based on specific tasks.
 In our experiments, minimizing the number of answer tokens was essential because of the high volume of questions and the time required for the model to answer each question.